-Under the benchmark practices, the claims team has a sufficiently skilled and experienced team with sufficient capacity to assess claimants against the claims definitions (see A.12).
+Under the benchmark practices, the claims team has a sufficiently skilled and experienced team with sufficient capacity to assess claimants against the claims definitions.
 Claims assessors must retain ownership of the decision regarding payment of a claim and (i) request only factual medical information from GPs and (ii) use assessments from occupational physicians, occupational therapists and other specialist practitioners in assessing function and capacity to work.

-4.3.2 Claims team actively plans, encourages and implements return to work/wellness with claimants
+4.3.2 Claims team actively plans, encourages and implements return to work / wellness with claimants12

-Under the benchmark practices, during the first 18 months of each claim it is important that the claimant receives regular communication on return to wellness/work expectations at least every 6 weeks following acceptance of the claim.
-Communication should include the typical return to work plan for their condition, a customised plan for their recovery and future changes in benefits under the product terms and conditions (see A.10).
-Rehabilitation support should be provided.
+Under the benchmark practices, during the first 18 months of each claim it is important that the claimant receives regular communication on return to wellness / work expectations at least every six weeks following acceptance of the claim.
+Communication should include the agreed recovery management plan (where appropriate) and future changes in benefits under the product terms and conditions.